What’re the 4 Steps should be not skipped?

 Not unless you have spent a few years in a cave, you probably know about how companies are buying products from China and selling them on the Fulfillment By Amazon FBA model.

-The most unfortunate thing is the fact that most of the companies mentioned above have everything figured out when it comes to the marketing department but have totally no idea about the China production side.
-They go to the extent of getting tutorials which show them how to sell their products by Amazon FBA and make so much money in a period of six months and forget to ensure that they know how to deal with Chinese suppliers and make sure that they get high-quality products.
+The most unfortunate thing is the fact that most of the companies mentioned above have everything figured out when it comes to the marketing department but have no idea about the China production side.
+They go to the extent of getting tutorials which show them how to sell their products by Amazon FBA and make so much money in six months and forget to ensure that they know how to deal with Chinese suppliers and make sure that they get high-quality products.

 - Then there are those sellers who spend 5000 USD or more per purchase order.